 Cookie dough is soft, creamy, and loaded with chocolate chips.
 The colder the cookie dough, the less the cookies will over-spread.
 Chilling is key.
-If you’re interested, here are 10 tips to prevent cookies from over-spreading.
+If you’re interested, here are my 10 tips on how to prevent cookies from spreading.

 How to Make S’mores Chocolate Chip Cookies from this Dough

 - Cut 12 marshmallows in half.
 Set aside.

 - Roll chilled cookie dough into balls, about 1.5 Tablespoons of dough each.